iBug/iBug-source/_posts/2018-04-14-build-github-pages-with-travis-ci.md

 end
 ```

+If you use another gem-based Jekyll theme for your site, add it in the `group` block as a gem.
 After that, run `bundle install` to set up your GitHub Pages build environment.
 Bundler should not require root privileges so you don't need to prefix the command with `sudo`.

 Done?
 Done.
 Now run `bundle exec jekyll build` and have some coffee.
 Jekyll should generate your site under the `_site` folder.
 You can also try it live with `bundle exec jekyll serve` and open `http://localhost:4000` in a browser.
 It's really simple, isn't it?